Home » Health Conditions » Respiratory Problems » Sinus Infections

 What is paranasal sinus disease all about?

-Human paranasal sinuses are four pairs of air-filled pockets located inside the skull that are intended to lighten the weight of our head, play a role of a shock absorber in case of a head trauma, create mucus necessary for keeping all of our sinus tissues moisturized and protected, responsible for voice resonance quality.
+Human paranasal sinuses are four pairs of air-filled pockets located inside the skull that are intended to lighten the weight of our head, play a role of a shock absorber in case of a head trauma, create mucus for keeping all of our sinus tissues moisturized and protected, responsible for voice resonance quality.
 All of the sinuses cavities are lined with tiny microscopic hairs, similar to eyelashes, called cilia, that are constantly moving and help with mucus distribution.

 Paranasal sinus disease is the infection of any of the sinus cavities caused by viruses, bacteria, allergies, fungus, various harmful chemical or environmental irritants.
 Most paranasal sinus diseases are divided into two categories, acute and chronic.
 Acute paranasal sinus disease or sinusitis will last anywhere from 7 to 10 days and will usually not come back.
 On the other hand, chronic sinusitis will last for up to 3 months and will come back a few times throughout the year tremendously affecting a patient’s quality of life.